CIMB Singapore names three new business heads to replace axed trio

 Hello, your email is unverified.
 Please confirm for access to all your SPH accounts.
 RESEND VERIFICATION EMAIL

-CIMB Singapore on Tuesday announced replacements for the three banking heads that were cut, in another internal memo to Singapore staff seen by The Business Times.
+CIMB Singapore on Tuesday announced replacements for the three banking heads who were cut, in another internal memo to Singapore staff seen by The Business Times.

 BT is now on Telegram!